 Of course, it’s a big car, but as long as you can cope with that, you’ll find it’s remarkably comfortable to drive or be driven in.
 In that sense, it’s very like its rivals, as none of them try to be particularly sporty to drive.
 While they're fast on paper, the emphasis is not on their sheer speed on the road, but on how little effort they demand when going quickly.

 Power for the Range Rover PHEV comes from the combination of a 2.0-litre four-cylinder petrol engine with an electric motor.
 Together, they produce a total of 399bhp and some pretty impressive vital statistics: 0-62mph takes just 6.4 seconds, which is slightly faster than the V8 diesel-powered Range Rover.

 Around town, in particular, the PHEV is in its element, gliding around silently in all-electric mode, but with quick responses.
 And, when the petrol engine joins in, the two parts of hybrid powertrain work very well together.
-In most everyday situations, you’ll be hard pressed to spot the car swapping between the power sources.
+In most situations, you’ll be hard-pressed to spot the car swapping between the power sources.

 If there's a problem, it’s that there can sometimes be an alarming pause before the engine kicks in when you want stronger acceleration.
 And, although the 2.0-litre four-cylinder engine does blend into the background while cruising, it sounds strained and coarse under hard acceleration.